lougovsk/linux/Documentation/virt/kvm/devices/arm-vgic-v3.rst

     without an active state.
 At VGIC creation the field resets to the maximum capability of the system.
 Userspace is expected to read the field to determine the supported value(s) before writing to the field.

+    GICD_TYPER.num_LPIs allows userspace to control the maximum value of supported LPIs.
+At VGIC creation the field resets to 0 which indicates maximum value of supported LPIs is defined by GICD.IDbits.

     The GICD_STATUSR and GICR_STATUSR registers are architecturally defined such